 The University of North Carolina Asheville is well positioned to lead the evolution of public liberal arts and sciences education.
 The University ranks eighth in the nation among public liberal arts colleges by U.S. News & World Report.
 Additionally, it is included in U.S. News’ “web-exclusive” list of “Most Innovative Schools.”
 The Princeton Review ranks UNC Asheville in the top 20 nationally on several lists with accolades for the “Best Quality of Life,” “LGBTQ-Friendly,” “Best Schools for Making an Impact,” and “Most Politically Active Students.”
 UNC Asheville has consistently earned a place in the “best value” category in Princeton Review, Forbes, Kiplinger’s, and the Fisk Guide to Colleges, reflecting its academic quality and affordability.
 As UNC Asheville approaches its second century, Chancellor Cable, the faculty, and staff are excited to build upon the University’s success and move forward in bold and creative ways.

 All applications, nominations, and inquiries are invited.
 Candidates should provide, as two separate documents, a professional resume and a letter of application that addresses the responsibilities and requirements described in the leadership profile.
-Priority review will begin on March 23, 2020 and will continue until the position is filled.
+Review will continue until the position is filled.
 Materials should be sent electronically via email to the University’s consultants: Robin Mamlet, Amy Crutchfield, Shelley Arakawa, J.D., and Jessica Herrington at UNCA-AdmFinAid@wittkieffer.com.

 UNC Asheville is committed to equality and diversity of experiences for our students, applicants and employees.
 Qualified individuals are encouraged to apply regardless of socioeconomic status, gender expression, gender and sexual identity, culture, and ideological beliefs.
 UNC Asheville is an Equal Employment Opportunity/Affirmative Action employer and will not discriminate against applicants and employees on the basis of race, ethnicity, national origin, religion, age, gender, sexual orientation, gender identity, disability, political affiliation, protected veteran status, genetic information, and any other legally protected status with respect to all terms, conditions, and privileges of university-sponsored activities, employment, and the use of university facilities.